Photo from Canva

 7) Dive into Military Life on Base

 Military installations host plenty of activities for kids and adults.
 You can find everything from baseball and soccer leagues to a newcomers’ brief and tour.
 Find your base’s homepage to direct you to everything you need to know about a recent arrival.
-For example, the Youth Sponsorship Program aligns new families with current families to navigate the transition, especially for the school-aged children in the family.
+For example, the Youth Sponsorship Program aligns new families with current families to navigate the transition, especially for the school-aged children.

 Have you thought about living in military housing?
 What to Consider When Living on Base gives you the details you need to know.